hazhyni/01-web-afish-agriculture/README.md

 # 🌾 Agriculture WebCommerce Platform (Under Development)

-A simple and intuitive platform designed to connect **agriculture suppliers** with **vendors**.
+A simple and intuitive platform designed to connect **agriculture farmers** with **vendors**.
 The project focuses on fostering a streamlined supply chain for agricultural products, enabling better communication and business opportunities.

 ---